Client library for TheAuthAPI

 This library is published on npm, you can add it as a dependency using the following commandConfiguration

-You’ll need to configure the library with youraccess key
+You’ll need to configure the library with youraccess key and account id, you can grab these from TheAuthAPI dashboard.

 For further instructions on creating an account, check out our how to guides.